taichi-dev/taichi/docs/gui.rst

 .. function:: ti.imwrite(img, filename)

-    :parameter img: (ti.Matrix.field or Expr) the image you want to export
+    :parameter img: (ti.Vector.field or ti.field) the image you want to export
     :parameter filename: (string) the location you want to save to

     Export a ``np.ndarray`` or Taichi field (``ti.Matrix.field``, ``ti.Vector.field``, or ``ti.field``) to a specified location ``filename``.